-This document takes as its starting point the definition of social work adopted separately by the IFSW and IASSW at their respective General Meeting in Montreal, Canada in July 2000 and then agreed as a joint one in Copenhagen in May 2001 (section 2).
+This document takes as its starting point the definition of social work adopted by the IFSW at the General Meeting in Montreal, Canada in July 2000 and then jointly with IASSW in Copenhagen in May 2001.(section 2).
 This definition stresses principles of human rights and social justice.
 The next section (3) makes reference to the various declarations and conventions on human rights that are relevant to social work, followed by a statement of general ethical principles under the two broad headings of human rights and dignity and social justice (section 4).
-The final section introduces some basic guidance on ethical conduct in social work, which it is expected will be elaborated by the ethical guidance and in various codes and guidelines of the member organisations of IFSW and IASSW.
+The final section introduces some basic guidance on ethical conduct in social work, which it is expected would be elaborated by the ethical guidance and in various codes and guidelines of the member organisations of IFSW.